MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/setup-local-dev-env.md

 ms.author: josaw
 ms.search.validFrom: 2021-09-16
 ms.dyn365.ops.version: AX 10.0.22

 ---

 # Set up a local development environment

 [!include [banner](../../includes/banner.md)]

-This article explains how to set up a local development environment for the Commerce Scale Unit (CSU) and point of Sale (POS) development in Microsoft Dynamics 365 Commerce.
+This article explains how to set up a local development environment for the Commerce Scale Unit (CSU) and point of sale (POS) development in Microsoft Dynamics 365 Commerce.

 > [!IMPORTANT]
 > The environment setup that is described in this article can be used only for extension development.
 It can't be used for testing, user acceptance testing (UAT), or production.